-The scholarship policy is a written contract which serves as a guide to understanding how your scholarship works.
+The scholarship policy is a written contract set by Office of Undergraduate Admission, which serves as a guide to understanding how your scholarship works.
 Students receive a copy of the policy when the scholarship is awarded.
 Please read the policy thoroughly to understand how you may be affected by the terms of your scholarship.
-Download: 2015-2016 Presidential, Trustee, Mork and Stamp Scholars Scholarship Guide

 1. You must maintain your USC Academic Standing

-2. You must make normal academic progress toward your undergraduate degree during the academic year (not including summer).
+2. You must make satisfactory academic progress toward your undergraduate degree during the academic year (not including summer).

 3. You must uphold USC’s conduct and academic integrity standards

 If the Student Judicial Affairs and Community Standards Office finds you are responsible for a serious academic or non-academic conduct violation, resulting in your suspension or expulsion from the University, your merit scholarship award will be revoked.